Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Supplemented Results for English

-\textbf{1)} The average performances on morphological tasks (purple curve) and on tasks from the semantics-syntax interface (yellow curve) are lower than those for syntactic tasks (blue curve), suggesting that more abstract linguistic levels are easier for LLMs to learn, which also aligns with \citet{he2024decoding}.
-For the ellipsis task especially, local features in layer 0 (the embedding layer before the Transformer structure) already provide sufficient linguistic information to accomplish the task without any contextual information.\\ \textbf{2)} Among the conceptual tasks, the random relationship shows significantly higher accuracy compared to the other three conceptual relationships, suggesting that LLMs find it challenging to distinguish between similar concepts.
+\textbf{1)} For the ellipsis task, especially, local features in layer 0 (the embedding layer before the Transformer structure) already provide sufficient linguistic information to accomplish the task without any contextual information.\\ \textbf{2)} Among the conceptual tasks, the random relationship shows significantly higher accuracy compared to the other three conceptual relationships, suggesting that LLMs find it challenging to distinguish between similar concepts.